globocom/oauth2u/README.md

 ### New urls handlers

-Since the server is written using (tornado web framework)[http://tornadoweb.org], is natural that you can register new handlers.
+Since the server is written using [tornado web framework](http://tornadoweb.org), is natural that you can register new handlers.

 Example: